ajstarks/decksh/README.md

     y3=y1
     polygon "x1 x2 x3" "y1 y2 y3"

-A combination of discrete numbers and substitution is also allowed.
+A combination of constants and substitution is also allowed.

     polygon "20 x2 30" "50 y2 50"